A Unified Framework for Pattern Recovery in Penalized and Thresholded Estimation and its Geometry: The Notion of Patterns, Pattern Complexity and Their Connection to the Faces of

-Note that the second statement proves that $\lin(C_\beta)$ matches the notion of model subspace as defined in \cite{VaiterEtAl15, VaiterEtAl18}.
-This statement also demonstrates that the measure of complexity of the pattern of $\beta$ introduced in Definition~\ref{def:equiv-rel} coincides with the codimension of the face $\dpen(\beta)$ of $B^*$ which is given by $p - \dim(\dpen(\beta))$\footnote{The dimension of a face is defined as the dimension of its affine hull, see Appendix~\ref{app:polytopes} for details.} as summarized in the corollary below.
-Note that this quantity that is also relevant for uniform uniqueness characterized in Theorem~\ref{thm:unique-gauge}. \begin{corollary} Let $\pen$ be a real-valued polyhedral gauge on $\R^p$ and let $\beta \in \R^p$.
+\begin{theorem} Let $\pen$ be a real-valued polyhedral gauge on $\R^p$ and let $\beta \in \R^p$.
+Then $C_\beta = \relint(N_{B^*}(s))$ where $s$ is an arbitrary element of $\relint(\dpen(\beta))$ and $\lin(C_\beta) = \vec\aff(\dpen(\beta))^\perp$. \end{theorem} Note that the second part of the above theorem, which states that the linear span of a pattern equivalence class equals the orthogonal complement of the vectorized affine span of the corresponding subdifferential or face, also demonstrates that the measure of complexity of the pattern of $\beta$ introduced in Definition~\ref{def:equiv-rel} coincides with the codimension of the face $\dpen(\beta)$ of $B^*$ which is given by $p - \dim(\dpen(\beta))$ as summarized in the corollary below.\footnote{The dimension of a face is defined as the dimension of its affine hull, see Appendix~\ref{app:polytopes} for details.} This quantity is also relevant for uniform uniqueness characterized in Theorem~\ref{thm:unique-gauge}.
+Additionally, the above statement proves that $\lin(C_\beta)$ matches the notion of model subspace as defined in \cite{VaiterEtAl15, VaiterEtAl18}.

+As it is known that the relative interiors of the normal cones of a polytope form a partition $\R^p$ \citep[see][p.
+17, Theorem 4.13]{Ewald96}, the first part of Theorem~\ref{thm:patt-cones} shows that this partition with respect to $B^*$ is the same as partitioning the space by the pattern equivalence classes $C_\beta$.
+Moreover, Theorem~\ref{thm:patt-cones} provides a geometrical construction -- via normal cones and faces -- of the partitions in the primal ($\R^p$) and dual ($B^*$) spaces naturally induced by the mirror-stratifiable polyhedral gauge \cite[Proposition 2]{FadiliEtAl18}.
+In this context, the above theorem can also be viewed to provide the correspondence operators of the stratifications.

+\begin{corollary} Let $\pen$ be a real-valued polyhedral gauge on $\R^p$ and let $\beta \in \R^p$.
 Then the complexity of the pattern of $\beta$ with respect to $\pen$ is given by the codimension of $\dpen(\beta)$. \end{corollary}

+The actual pattern structure for a given penalty term has to be understood on a case-by-case basis.
 We illustrate the notion of patterns and their complexity as well as the above theorem for several examples of gauges in the following.

 \begin{example}[Different penalizations and their patterns] \leavevmode

 \begin{description}